-(b) Regulations covering the export of products from the free zone to Switzerland.
+(b) Regulations governing the export of products from the free zone to Switzerland.

-As a result of the "territory Arbitral Award" 1 December 1933, the following system was adopted by the Swiss and French Governments for the importation into Switzerland of products from the free zone:

-i) As regards agricultural products the principle is that all agricultural and similar products, originating in and coming from the free zones may be imported duty-free.
-Exemption from duty is granted without any limitation as to quantity, but is modified by an article in the regulations providing for "quotas" and other restrictions in unforeseen and exceptional circumstances5.
-The same restriction applies should imports increase abnormally as a result of forced production or production on an industrial scale in the zones.
+As a result of the "territet Arbitral Award" 1 December 1933, the following system was adopted by the Swiss and French Governments for the importation into Switzerland of products from the free zone: As regards agricultural products the principle is that all i) agricultural and similar products, originating in and coming from the Exemption from duty is granted free zones may be imported duty-free. without any limitation as to quantity, but is modified by an article in the regulations providing for "quotas" and other restrictions in unforeseen and exceptional circumstances.(1) The same restriction applies should imports increase abnormally as a result of forced production or production on an industrial scale in the zones.

-ii.
-As regards industrial products, these are not admitted duty free in unlimited quantities, but only within the limits of specific quotas covering products manufactured in the zone.
+As regards industrial products, these are not admitted duty ii) free in unlimited quantities, but only within the limits of specific quotas covering products manufactured in the zone.